 5. Define your DevSecOps

-Define your DevSecOps by integrating security measures into your automation testing strategy.
+Define your DevSecOps by integrating security measures into your automated software testing strategy.
 Define code storage and deployment while ensuring a secure testing environment.
 Establish a security protocol for continuous code and library scans, which is especially crucial with open-source automation servers like Jenkins.

 6. Group and tag your tests